viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 To test that your color filter camera is capturing and filtering images properly, navigate to the **Control** tab on your robot's page.

 On the **colorfiltercam** panel, toggle **view colorfiltercam** to view your camera's live feed.
-Test the filter by moving a blue colored item within the camera's field of view.
+Test the filter by positioning your smart machine so that it captures an image of your pet wearing its collar.
-Then, go to the **Data** tab to view pictures that contain the blue colored item.
+Then examine the **Data** tab to confirm that only pictures containing your pet wearing their collar are stored.

 For example, the following is the result of several dozen pictures of the same dog, but only those pictures where he is wearing the blue collar were captured and synced to the cloud: